Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Discussion

-The key assumption for the validity of MI-based methods is that the sampling mechanism for the Phase-II sample is ignorable given the auxiliary information and the design variables in the Phase-I sample.
-The ignorable assumption is more reasonable when the number of auxiliary variables in the Phase-I sample is large, which is usually the case in the two-phase design.
-Additionally, the auxiliary variables in the subsample and in the Phase-I sample need to have the same ranges, especially for the auxiliary variables that are predictive of the outcome of interest.
-If the subsampling results in a Phase-II sample that has narrower ranges for the important predictors of the outcome of interest, the MI-based methods can be biased, although they still perform better than the weighted analyses using the subsample weights, as shown in the Simulation scenario S3.
+A key assumption of the MI-based methods is that the Phase II sampling mechanism is ignorable, given the auxiliary information and design variables.
+This assumption becomes more plausible when a large number of auxiliary variables are available, as is often the case in two-phase designs.
+For valid imputation, the ranges of auxiliary variables, particularly those predictive of the outcome, should be similar between the Phase I and Phase II samples.
+If the Phase II sample has a narrower range of key predictors, the MI-based methods may produce biased estimates, though they still outperforming weighting methods, as demonstrated in Scenario S3 of our simulation study.

+\citet{liu2023inference} showed that including the estimated propensity of inclusion as a covariate in the tree-based imputation model can help guard against model misspecification in BART, especially when key predictors of $Y$ are omitted.
+Our simulations support this finding: excluding subsample weighting adjustments from the imputation models leads to slightly larger biases in both MI-BART and MI-rBART estimates even though all the important predictors are included.
+Since the true subsample propensity of inclusion is typically unknown, it is common practice to include the estimated propensity in the imputation model.
+Our results indicate that using the estimated rather than the true propensity scores leads to only a slight increase in bias and RMSE.
+Moreover, because the estimated propensity is used solely as a candidate predictor in the outcome model, ignoring its uncertainty has limited impact on the estimation of population quantities.

+In estimating population mean using the Phase II sample under two-phase complex survey designs, we adopt MI inference with Rubin's variance estimation formula.
+Specifically, we first estimate the variance of each imputed data set using the Taylor series linearization to account for the effects of complex survey designs of the Phase I sample.
+We then incorporate imputation uncertainty using Rubin's MI formula for variance estimation.
+This approach differs from that of \citet{liu2023inference}, who analyzed simpler, one-phase samples obtained via single-stage sampling from a finite population.
+Our simulations show that direct inference based on the posterior distribution produces overly narrow 95\% probability intervals with coverage rates below the nominal level (\emph{see} Supplementary eFigure 4).

-The trees-based imputation methods in two-phase designs can be used not only in surveys, but also in clinical trials or epidemiology studies, to generalize estimates from samples to a target population.
-In this paper, We consider BART and rBART because of their great predictive accuracy and ease of implementation.
-Other Bayesian machine learning techniques that achieve valid predictions could also be applied.
+The tree-based MI methods for two-phase designs have applications beyond survey settings and can be extended to clinical trials and epidemiologic studies to generalize findings from a sample to a broader target population.
+In this paper, we focus on BART models due to their strong predictive performance and ability to support Bayesian posterior inference.
+However, other Bayesian machine learning methods with robust predictive capabilities may also be appropriate for this framework.